amazon1148/Roo-Code-Docs/docs/local-llm/reference/glossary.md

 - 8-bit: Balanced compression and accuracy
 - 16-bit (FP16): Lowest compression, highest accuracy

+### R

+**Resource Allocation**
+: The process of assigning and managing computational resources (CPU, GPU, memory) for model execution.

+**ROCm**
+: AMD's open-source alternative to CUDA, providing GPU computing capabilities for AMD graphics cards.

 ### S

 **System Message**
 : Special instructions provided to the model that define its role, behavior, and capabilities.
 These messages consume context window space but are crucial for proper model function.

+### T

+**Tool Architecture**
+: The structural design and organizational pattern of tools within a local LLM system.

+**Tool Execution**
+: The process of running and managing specific tools within the local LLM environment.

+**Tool Integration**
+: The process of connecting and coordinating different tools to work seamlessly within the local LLM system.

+**Tool Invocation**
+: The act of calling or activating a specific tool with defined parameters and context.

+**Tool Registry**
+: A centralized system for managing, discovering, and organizing available tools in the local LLM ecosystem.

+**Tool Validation**
+: The process of verifying and ensuring the reliability, safety, and correctness of tools before execution.

 ## Hardware Terms